Italy in April: Discover The Country’s Spring Secrets

 italy-in-april-6.jpg

 Located near the Leaning Tower, this charming fountain features cherubic figures, or putti, holding up a large basin.
 The fountain is an excellent example of Baroque sculpture and adds a whimsical touch to the Piazza dei Miracoli.
 It’s a favorite spot for visitors, offering a picturesque photo setting.
-A guided visit to the nearby cemetery and baptistery, including the Fontana dei Putti, provides a deeper understanding of these monuments' artistic and religious significance.
-This tour offers a comprehensive look at Pisa’s rich history, all within the stunning setting of the Piazza dei Miracoli.

-What to Pack for Italy in April
+What To Pack For Italy in April

 italy-in-april-8.jpg